The politics and money of bed block, ED access and HiTH

 The Victorian government seems to be leading the way in funding HiTH for its hospitals at the moment.
 It is doing that because it sees the economics and patient benefits, notwithstanding that the bed funding model doesn’t suit expansion of the idea that much.

-But the current public hospital bed funding model doesn’t suit a lot of things that hospital networks are starting to fund because of the desperation they are experiencing in the blockage of their bricks-and-mortar institutions.
+But the current public hospital bed funding model doesn’t suit a lot of things that hospital networks are starting to fund because of an ever worsening breakdown of the economics of continuing a bricks-and-mortar centric hospital system, largely disconnected from primary care.

 A lot of hospital networks in rural and remote areas are now subtly funding local GP services in an effort to reduce the pressure on their local hospitals although strictly, GP funding is a federal responsibility.

-It feels a lot like the evidence and the will on the part of all the relevant parties might be staring to align on this issue.
+It feels a lot like the evidence and the will on the part of all the relevant parties involved in Austraslia might be staring to align on the issue.

 Testing a better funding paradigm for HiTH does not have to be revolution.

-It could be done in pilots and trials in relevant areas so we can gain some local confidence that we wouldn’t have an Ozempic-style PBS blowout.
+It could be done in pilots and trials in relevant areas so we can gain some local confidence that we wouldn’t have the Ozempic-style PBS blowout outlined above.

 For that money we are planning to have 87 UCCs despite that fact that the so far operating 70 or so have provided no data to suggest that they are relieving any pressure on locally located hospital EDs.